The future of Tedford Housing.

 How are the adult and family shelters being combined?

 Consolidating our two emergency housing buildings and administration office into one facility provides the best model to help adults and families along their pathway from homeless to home and is based on local and national researched models.
-While the two shelters will be moved to the new site, they will remain separate spaces.
+While the current plan is for our two shelters to be moved to the new site, they will remain separate spaces.
 Our single adults and families will be housed in separate sections, each with restricted access and on-site staff presence 24 hours a day.
-The Tedford Housing Resource Center will continue to maintain an alcohol and drug free facility and will not serve persons listed on the Maine Sex Offender Registry.
+The Tedford Housing Resource Center will continue to maintain an alcohol and drug free facility and will not serve persons listed on the Maine Sex Offender Registry no matter the location.

 How will Tedford Housing involve the community in this bold project?